184.108.40.206 A Multi-Speed EU

 There is some pressure for EU reform.
 France’s president Macron, for example, in a speech on 26 September 2017 that the Eurozone should become more deeply integrated whilst other members need only comply with trading agreements; the speech was widely reported, as in The Guardian article entitled Macron lays out vision for ‘profound’ changes in post-Brexit EU.

-It is possible to envisage MEPs for Eurozone countries being asked to vote on Eurozone matters whilst other MEPs would be asked to abstain.
-A more radical solution would be for membership of the European Parliament to be restricted to Eurozone countries; that would form a major part of political accountability for deeper political integration within the Eurozone – where political decisions on austerity, for example, would directly affect the lives of people living in those countries.
+It is possible to envisage a multi-speed EU in which MEPs for Eurozone countries would be asked to vote on Eurozone matters whilst other MEPs would be asked to abstain.
+A more radical solution would be for membership of the European Parliament to be restricted to Eurozone countries.
+That would form a major part of political accountability for deeper political integration within the Eurozone – where political decisions on austerity, for example, would directly affect the lives of people living in those countries.
 Not all Eurozone members will want deeper integration, which would pass more powers to Brussels, but they are all affected by the European Central Bank’s decisions.

 It might be appropriate to have different budgets for the Eurozone, if it takes on more responsibilities.
-Non-Eurozone countries might then pay lower membership contributions.
+Non-Eurozone countries might then pay lower membership contributions (and Britain might conceivably rejoin on that basis).

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/6657a.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/6657.htm.